Moscow Watchdog: Russia

-The breed standard was first published in 1985 when it received "official status" in the Soviet Union.
-In 1992, it was approved by the Federation of the Dog Breeders of Russia and in 1997, by the Department of Animal Breeding and Pedigree of the Ministry of Agriculture of Russia.
+In 1992, the breed standard was approved by the Federation of the Dog Breeders of Russia and in 1997, by the Department of Animal Breeding and Pedigree of the Ministry of Agriculture of Russia.
 The standard was also approved by the Russian Kennel Club in 1997.

 The Russian Kennel Club is working with the International Kennel Federation (FCI) to gain official recognition.
 Currently, the Moscow Watchdog is considered by the FCI as part of the 2nd group Molosser.
 In FCI sanctioned dog shows, they are shown in what is referred to as a "Special Show."
 Inside Russia, they are widely shown and a recognized breed.